-Our attorneys best serve our clients when we anticipate and avoid or prevent problems where possible.
-We are prepared to work closely with our clients so that we may know and anticipate their needs and recommend courses of action that operate to maximize the client’s efficiency and profitability.
+We believe we serve our clients best when we anticipate and prevent problems whenever possible.
+We are prepared to work closely with our clients so that we may know and anticipate their needs and recommend courses of action to maximize efficiency and profitability.

 Representation of a large integrated energy company in connection with its negotiation, drafting, and purchase of a multi-million dollar natural gas gathering system from a prominent publicly traded European based energy company.